We are privately owned and not affiliated or endorsed by any government agency.

 Veterans who can prove that their GERD was caused or made worse by their time in the military may be eligible for a VA disability claim.

-What Evidence Is Needed To Support a Claim for GERD Compensation From the VA?
+What Evidence Is Needed To Support Your Claim for VA Benefits?

-If the VA finds a service connection between your diagnosis and military service through a C&P exam and written medical nexus letter, you may be eligible for disability benefits depending on your VA rating.
+If the VA finds a service connection between your diagnosis and military service, you may be eligible for disability benefits.
+A nexus letter written by a medical professional can create a clear line between GERD and your service history.

 A C&P exam assesses the severity of your GERD and its impact on your daily life.
-The VA uses this info to determine your disability rating—basically, it’s how they figure out the benefits you’re owed.
+The VA uses this info in combination with other factors to help determine your disability rating.

-Gather up all relevant medical records, prescriptions, and treatment plans.
+Gather all relevant medical records, prescriptions, and treatment plans.
 Make a list of symptoms and how they affect your daily tasks.
-Preparation makes the process smoother—you won’t forget details that matter.
+You’ll then meet with a health care provider who will ask questions, run tests, and review your medical records.

-You’ll meet with a healthcare provider who’ll ask questions, perhaps run tests, and check out your medical records.
-Be prepared to discuss your health honestly and in detail.
-Minimizing or exaggerating symptoms doesn’t help; remember, this is about getting a clear picture of your condition.
-Discuss the frequency, duration, and intensity of symptoms.
-Be specific (“I have acid reflux three times a week” instead of “I often have acid reflux”).
-Stick to the facts, prepare, and stay proactive.
+Be prepared to discuss your health honestly and in detail; minimizing or exaggerating symptoms doesn’t help.
+Discuss the frequency, duration, and intensity of your symptoms, and be as specific as possible — for example, “I have acid reflux three times a week” instead of “I often have acid reflux”.

 The VA will review the examiner’s findings alongside other evidence, like your medical records.
-You’ll get a letter detailing your benefits (or reasons for a denial).
+You’ll get a letter detailing your benefits or the reasons for a denial.
+If your claim is denied, you have up to one year to request a Board Appeal decision and seek a different outcome.

 What Is the Process for Filing a Claim for GERD With the VA?